jmikko/EasyMKL/Readme.txt

+### You can install EasyMKL as part of the framework: https://github.com/IvanoLauriola/MKLpy
+### No more updates provided here.

 ~ These files are distributed under the "GNU GENERAL PUBLIC LICENSE" (contained in file LICENSE).

 ~ Authors: Michele Donini and Fabio Aiolli